uraniumchonk/vllm-hybrid-mamba-notes/README.md

 | prose | 70 | 76 | 1.1× |

-**Why this is the goat.** DFlash multiplies decode on structured output (code, real agent jobs) without a second GPU.
-LMCache is the other half: GPU KV is only ~343k tokens and dies on restart; L2 is a 1.5 TB disk you can fill.
-The 20–28k agent system/tool prefix stores once, then comes back in 6–9 ms. Spec makes tokens cheap;
+**Why this is the goat.** DFlash multiplies decode on structured output (code, real agent jobs).
+LMCache is the other half: GPU KV is only +343k tokens and dies on restart; L2 is a 1.5 TB disk you can fill.
+The 20–28k agent system/tool prefix stores once, then comes back in 300~500 ms. Spec makes tokens cheap;
 LMCache makes the prompt free the second time.
 Together you keep DFlash speed *and* prefix TTFT across engine restarts.